JannikSommer/Euler/README.md

 # P4---cEX
-Github for delveopment of a compiler of the Euler language
+Github for development of a compiler of the Euler language